 The links you see at the bottom are links to the blogs I wrote way back in 2009 and posted in another website.
-These ones specifically chronicle my experiences when I was working at a Catholic institution.
+These blogs specifically chronicle my experiences when I was working at a Catholic institution.

 I owe a lot from that school and the Congregation that operate it.
 I would say that I spent my best years as an educator in that school.
 That organization helped me shaped my philosophy as a teacher and as a school administrator.
 Whatever I learned there still inform the decisions I make as an educator today.
 It’s one of the best schools, if not the best one, in Bulacan, Philippines.

 There is only one thing I regret when I was there.
-When it was time for the Congregation to re-assign their leaders (they do so every three years), we were unlucky to be given a leader that we didn’t deserve.
+When it was time for the Congregation to reshuffle their organization and re-assign their leaders (they do so every three years), we were unlucky to have a new president/directress that we didn’t deserve.
 That’s my opinion.

 At that time I did not expect to meet a school administrator whose leadership style and interpersonal skills are plain awful and downright unacceptable.
 It was the least I would expect from an educational leader and a “religious.”
 The unspeakable experiences I had with that leader consequently led me to decide to leave the institution.
 In the process I gave up a chance of receiving a decent amount of money in terms of benefits from the school’s pension plan.
 All that I needed to do then was to bear another school year with her so I could complete the required 10 years for me to qualify to get that amount.
 But it wasn’t worth it.